dwhiffing/fury/content/nato/be/body.md

 Belgium’s armed forces are completely integrated in the NATO command structure.
-Indeed, **NATO HQ** in Brussels and **SHAPE** (Supreme Headquarters Allied Powers Europe) near mons hosts the leadership of all allied nations.
+Indeed, **NATO HQ** in Brussels and **SHAPE** (Supreme Headquarters Allied Powers Europe) near Mons hosts the leadership of all allied nations.